curran/screencasts/navigation/examples/README_template.md

      * Used to be standard practice
      * Replaced by the "Single Page Application"
    * Single Page Application
-     * A single page containing content for all tabs
+     * A single page with no reload
      * Dynamic behavior added using JavaScript
-     * Content could be all within the original page
-     * Content could be fetched as needed
+     * Content fetched as needed
-     * Without routing
-       * Has dynamic behavior
-       * Linking not possible
-     * With routing
-       * Same dynamic behavior
-       * Linking possible
      * Routing using a [fragment identifier](http://en.wikipedia.org/wiki/Fragment_identifier)
        * Was the standard practice for a long time
        * Slowly being replaced by HTML5 History API
      * Routing using [HTML5 History API](http://diveintohtml5.info/history.html)
        * [CanIUse Report](http://caniuse.com/#search=history)
-     * Without Caching
-       * The same content is fetched twice
-       * Less efficient, poor user experience
-     * With Caching
+     * Caching
-       * The same content is never fetched twice
-       * More efficient, better user experience

 ## Examples